 Then you just might make it through those sixteen years of training.
 All you have to do is get super grades and never, ever, ever slack off.
 Ever.

-Do not slack off.
-You can shorten your time earning an undergraduate degree by taking AP science classes in high school.
-Generally, those wanting to enter medical school after college major in biology, physics, chemistry or specialized pre-health sciences.
+You can shorten the time it takes to earn your undergraduate degree by taking AP science classes in high school.
+Following that, those wanting to enter medical school after college generally major in biology, physics, chemistry, or specialized pre-health sciences.

 During medical school, you can rotate through different specialties to see what you like.
 After medical school, students are required to spend one year in a residency program before moving on to a neurosurgeon residency program.
-Residency programs give you a chance to see what it's like for a life full of long, 10-to 12-hour workdays.
-Don’t forget night calls and weekend calls.
+Residency programs give you a chance to see what it's like for a life full of ten-to-twelve-hour workdays, night calls, and weekend calls.

 It's sure not a breeze, but when you finally get to that operating table, you'll be glad to have sixteen years' worth of practice behind you.